nxsdev/prettier-plugin-blade-volt/README.md

+> [!CAUTION]
+> This is a workaround to temporarily use prettier in Livewire Volt and is therefore deprecated.<br>
+> We recommend removing it when it is officially supported.

 https://github.com/shufo/prettier-plugin-blade

 This is a script to exclude php tags containing Volt in blade templates from prettier when using Livewire Volt.